xmtp/libxmtp/README.md

 You can listen for any new messages (incoming or outgoing) in a conversation by calling `conversation.streamMessages()`.

 A successfully received message (that makes it through the decoding and decryption without throwing) can be trusted to be authentic.
-Authentic means that it was sent by the owner of the `message.senderAddress` account and that it wasn't modified in transit.
+Authentic means that it was sent by the owner of the `message.senderInboxId` account and that it wasn't modified in transit.
 The `message.sent` timestamp can be trusted to have been set by the sender.

 The flow returned by the `stream` methods is an asynchronous data stream that sequentially emits values and completes normally or with an exception.